Integrating Nftables rules into Syzkaller

 Challenges in covering Nftables

 Nftables allows the creation of rules to manage traffic going in and out of Linux devices.
-However, their programmability and configuration can be complex, especially when testing firewall rules and expressions.
-For instance, setting up tables, chains, and rules with the correct parameters requires a carefully configured system, adding to the complexity.
+However, their programmability and configuration can be rather complex, especially when testing firewall rules and expressions.
+For instance, setting up tables, chains, and rules with the correct parameters requires a carefully configured system.

 The proposed solution: two fuzzing strategies